 Borders between states and countries are temporarily closed.
 Citizens are advised to stay at home.
 Most businesses and governments are on shutdown too.

-All these mean that crew change are put off for quite some time.
+All these mean that crew changes are put off for quite some time.
 The infrastructures that help “move” people is grounded to a halt and nobody knows when this is gonna end.

 Cancelled Shoreleave

-Shoreleave is one of the things I look forward upon visiting port.
-And ports on the Mediterranean side is perfect for going ashore.
+Shoreleave is one of the things I look forward to upon visiting the port.
+And ports on the Mediterranean side are perfect for going ashore.

 Stranded Cruise Ships